-Newly released research conducted by NACD and Datu Research found that corn and soybean farmers who use cover crops and/or no-till can improve their bottom lines by over $100 per acre (read the full press release here).
-You can read about the economic and soil health benefits of using these conservation practices in the four case studies below.
-NACD hosted a webinar in September with Datu Research’s CEO Marcy Lowe and case study participant Michael Willis reviewing the research conclusions; you can access a recording of the webinar by clicking here.
+Research conducted by NACD and Datu Research found that corn and soybean farmers who use cover crops and/or no-till can improve their bottom lines by over $100 per acre (read the full press release here).
+Read about the economic and soil health benefits of using these conservation practices in the four case studies below.
+Each case study includes year-to-year budget data, as well as real farmer insights on why and how to use no-till and cover crops.

 - Cut fertilizer costs by up to $50 per acre;